tedneward/Worldspine-DnD5e/Creatures/Elves.md

 ## Wood Elf
 Wood elves are those elves who live in tribes among the forests, typically in small villages and hamlets.
 They have keen senses and intuition, and their fleet feet carry them quickly and stealthily through their native forests.
 They do not fear or distrust civilization, but simply choose to engage with it sparingly, preferring instead to focus on care of their forests, woodcraft and other natural artifice, and defending the woods against trespassers.

-Wood elves’ skin tends to be copperish in hue, sometimes with traces of green.
+Wood elves' skin tends to be copperish in hue, sometimes with traces of green.
 Their hair tends toward browns and blacks, but it is occasionally blond or copper-colored.
 Their eyes are green, brown, or hazel.

 >### Wood Elf
 >*Medium humanoid  (Elf), Any Chaotic Alignment*